 Even if you don’t have a family or clan tartan anyone can wear what is called an ‘open tartan’.
 One of the most popular and well known examples is Black Watch tartan.
 It has an interesting history which you can read about here.

-If you have Scottish heritage and would like to invest in a kilt of your own, we also offer a ready-to-wear range.
+If you have Scottish heritage and would like to invest in a kilt of your own, we do offer a ready-to-wear range.
 Our team can also create a made-to-measure kilt.

 Our blog post How to choose and wear a kilt is a useful guide.
 It provides information on everything you need to know about kilts, including all the accessories you might need, as well as the right order to put on your kilt outfit.